Oatmeal Mug Cake

 How To Make An Oatmeal Mug Cake

-1. Prepare Your Mug: Grab a 12 oz mug and generously spray the inside with baking spray to prevent sticking.
+1. Grease your mug: Lightly spray a 12 oz mug with baking spray to prevent sticking.

-2. Melt the Butter: Place butter in the mug and microwave it for about 20-30 seconds or until it’s fully melted.
+2. Melt the butter: Microwave the butter in the mug for 20–30 seconds until fully melted.

-3. Mix the Ingredients: Add the brown sugar and vanilla to the mug with the melted butter.
-Whisk them together until well combined.
+3. Mix in sugar + vanilla: Stir in the brown sugar and vanilla until well combined.

-4. Add the Rest: Crack an egg into the mug, then add the oats, baking powder, cinnamon, nutmeg, and a pinch of salt.
-Mix everything together until it’s nicely blended.
+4. Add remaining ingredients: Crack in the egg, then add oats, baking powder, cinnamon, nutmeg, and a pinch of salt.
+Mix everything together.

-5. Pour in the Milk: Stir in the milk until everything is smoothly incorporated.
+5. Stir in the milk: Pour in the milk and mix until fully incorporated.

 top down image showing a white mug sitting on a wooden table top with a teal napkin off to the side.
 There are quick oats and spices inside